soumikmofficial/dark_theme_react/README.md

 - use of moment.js library
 - use of scss in this project would have made it tricky as variables work differently in sass.
+- use of localStorage to save the user preference of theme